jamesonstone/mars-command/docs/BLOG.md

 }
 ```

 This data is stored in a postgres database by mars-command.
 A heartbeat is then set within mars-command to ensure that mars-viking is accessible.
+Services registering to the Service Gateway are **required to have a /health endpoint**.

+For the sake of the prototype, we're going to store these values into an in memory object.

 ## Implementation: Mars Viking